blackbeard334/rants/JEV.md

 - 3 instructions: save current state
 - 3 instructions: setting up the loop
     - 3 instructions: checking/incrementing the loop
-    - 3 instructions: adding 1 to a value(`mov, add, mov`)
+    - 3 instructions: adding 1 to a value (`mov, add, mov`)
 - 3 instructions: restore saved state

 So about 6 instructions per loop iteration.
-Multiply that by the size of our loop `6 x 6220800 = 37324800`, which when divided by a million operations per second results in `37324800 / 1000000 = 37` seconds to increase the brightness of a `1920 x 1080` picture(on a fundamental level, computers have a mechanical nature to them).
+Multiply that by the size of our loop `6 x 6220800 = 37324800`, which when divided by a million operations per second results in `37324800 / 1000000 = 37` seconds to increase the brightness of a `1920 x 1080` picture (on a fundamental level, computers have a mechanical nature to them).

 If you think this sounds ridiculous dear reader, know that it is the truth, albeit half the truth.
 Your computer truly does operate in this way, but that does not mean that this is the **only** way it can operate.
-If changing every pixel on a screen took 37 seconds, then neither videogames nor videoplayback would be possible on a computer.
+If changing every pixel on a screen took 37 seconds, then neither video-games nor video playback would be possible on a computer.

 #### Soothing light at the end the tunnel

-It might surprise/scare you to know, that a lot of the time, software boils down to loads of repetitive operations like the ones we described above(disclaimer: this depends of course, but it's our story, so it is true).
+It might surprise/scare you to know, that a lot of the time, software boils down to loads of repetitive operations like the ones we described above (disclaimer: this depends of course, but it's our story, so it is true).
 The point being, our example is not an edge case.
 Meaning that a solution is needed, which in turn results in companies inventing ways to address the ~~business opportunity~~ problem.